PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-001_chapter-24.md

 "Oh," Twilight said.
 "No, I was, I was going downstairs.
 Go ahead."

 "Alrighty," Spike said, clearly a little confused over how Twilight was acting.

+So was Twilight.
+But she decided not to dwell on it too much.
+All that nothing was still bothering her, making her feel weird and think strange things, clearly.
+She needed to clear her mind.
+So she went downstairs to make breakfast.

+There was nothing in the world quite like the smell of fresh haycakes.
+And there was something about the way the batter lightly sizzled on the pan at first, before firming up; and the way it bubbled slowly as it cooked.
+She waited and watched the popping bubbles fill back in with flowing batter, but slower every time, until finally the bubbles would stay open.
+Only then, and exactly then, was it ready to flip.